UW-CLEAR-Center/LireNLPSystem-1/README.md

 ## Overview

-The purpose of the pipeline is to classify your reports for the 26 findings from [Tan et al.](https://pubmed.ncbi.nlm.nih.gov/29605561/).
+The purpose of the pipeline is to classify your reports for the 26 findings described in Tan et. all (Academic Radiology, 2018), as well as 10 additional ```rare and serious``` findings.
+Please see File ```lire_finding_matrix.xlsx``` file, Sheet ```finding_matrix``` Column ```finding_string``` for the complete list.
 The pipeline will preprocess and featurize your reports.
 However, after these steps there are two possible paths to go down.
 You can either train/test your own model or apply our weights.
 In this tutorial we will through each part of the pipeline.

 ![](images/Pipeline.png "Pipeline")